N.Korea's Kim vows to boost nuclear arsenal as parade shows ICBMs | Politics

 The procession also included rows of conventional weapons such as rocket launchers and prototype tanks, plus tens of thousands of goose-stepping troops shouting "Long life!" to Kim Jong Un.
 North Korea is banned by United Nations Security Council resolutions from developing ballistic missile and nuclear weapons, and is under economic sanctions as a result.

-The State Department declined to comment.
+U.S. State Department spokesperson Ned Price said at a press briefing that Kim's comments at the military parade reinforces "our assessment that DPRK (North Korea) constitutes a threat to international peace and security and to the global non-proliferation regime".
 On April 16, Kim oversaw the launch of what state media said were short-range missiles that could deliver tactical nuclear weapons.

 Visiting Seoul last week, U.S. envoy on North Korea Sung Kim vowed to "respond responsibly and decisively to provocative behaviour," while underlining his willingness to engage with Pyongyang "anywhere, without any conditions".
 North Korea has said it is open to diplomacy, but has rejected Washington's overtures as insincere and criticised what it calls "hostile policies" such as sanctions and joint military exercises with the South.